nogibjj/ids706-final-project-bodyspeakbuddy/README.md

 Gunel Aghakishiyeva, Antara Bhide, Anastasiia Saenko, Zhanylai (Janka) Turatkhan kyzy

 ## Project Overview
-The project aim to build a conversational AI chatbot with FastAPI.
-The chatbot uses OpenAI's **GPT-3.5** to generate responses for any questions based on  the **??** book.
+The project is a conversational AI chatbot built with FastAPI.
+The chatbot uses OpenAI's **GPT-3.5** to generate responses for any questions based on  the **What Every BODY is Saying** book by Joe Navarro.

 ### Architectural Diagram

-We provide a clear architectural diagram representing the flow and components of our application.
-This diagram aids in understanding the interactions between different services and infrastructure components.

-### Prerequisites for the project
-* Python 3.8 or upper
-* FastAPI
-* Uvicorn
-* OpenAI API Key
-* AWS Elastic Beanstalk CLI

-### Microservice
+Project Requirements:

-Our application is structured as a microservice using FastAPI, which is suitable for building scalable and efficient microservices.
+1. ** Microservices **: Our application is structured as a microservice using FastAPI, which is suitable for building scalable and efficient microservices.
+2.

 ### Load Test